awsdocs/amazon-chime-user-guide/doc_source/chime-web-app.md

 ## Chat Features in the Amazon Chime Web Application<a name="web-app-chat"></a>

-Chat features in the Amazon Chime web application include the ability to send direct messages, request chat room access using web application URLs, navigate with browser controls, and view your complete conversation history\.
+Chat features in the Amazon Chime web application lets you send direct messages, request chat room access using web application URLs, and navigate with browser controls\.

+You can also use keyboard shortcuts in the web application\.
+Type `Ctrl + /` to view Windows shortcuts, or `cmd + /` to view macOS shortcuts\.

 **To send a direct message using a web application URL**
 + Open a direct message to a user in your browser with a URL\.
 You can message other users with a link from internal web pages, such as a corporate directory or wiki\.